mteam88/mteam88.github.io/src/content/blog/cryo-analysis.md

 ---
 title: Analyzing Ethereum with Cryo
 description:
-  In this article, I install Cryo, download some ethereum data, and analyze it with graphs and charts.
+  In this article, I install Cryo, download some Ethereum data, and analyze it with graphs and charts.
 draft: false
 featured: true
 tags: